cameronmcefee/rip-license/README.md

 ## Usage

-1. Copy the contents of the appropriate `LICENSE` file into the root directory of your repo as your LICENSE file.
+1. Copy the contents of `LICENSE` into the root directory of your repo as your LICENSE file.

 1. Choose the conditions you wish to apply and update the names where appropriate.